joergjo/BookLibrary-NetCore/README.md

 rewritten in ASP.NET Core MVC, including unit tests using [xUnit.net](https://github.com/xunit/xunit) and [Moq](https://github.com/moq/moq4).

 >##### Note
->This sample requires Visual Studio 2017.
-You can download the latest release candidate from [https://www.visualstudio.com/vs/visual-studio-2017-rc](https://www.visualstudio.com/vs/visual-studio-2017-rc).
+>This sample requires [Visual Studio 2017](https://www.visualstudio.com/download) or the [.NET Core SDK](https://www.microsoft.com/net/download/core) to build.

 ****

-Like the original, this version uses MongoDB as database.
+Like the original, this version uses [MongoDB](https://www.mongodb.com/) as database.
 Make sure to configure your connection string in `appsettings.config` or in your [user secrets](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets):
 - `MongoDB:DefaultConnection:Host`: Your MongoDB host name or IP address.
 - `MongoDB:DefaultConnection:Database`: The MongoDB database to use (default is `library_database`).